Dunn-Edwards/lint/README.md

     $ gem install lint

 ## Usage

-After adding the gem, the following Rake tasks become available:
+When using Rails, the following Rake tasks become available after adding the gem:

     rake lint:coffeescript
     rake lint:ruby
     rake lint:scss

+When including the gem in other gems or non-Rails apps, add this in the `Rakefile`:

+    spec = Gem::Specification.find_by_name('lint')
+    load "#{spec.gem_dir}/lib/tasks/lint.rake"

 ## Contributing